-Like other Sexual Assault Response Programs (SARP), the SARCI program serves the community of Port Alberni by supporting survivors of sexual assault on a volunteer-based initiative.
-SARCI volunteers will work closely alongside other victim-services, law enforcement, and forensic nurse teams to bridge gaps, offer advocacy, and most importantly – offer emotional support from a trauma-informed perspective.
+Like other Sexual Assault Response Programs (SARP), the SARP program serves the community of Port Alberni by supporting survivors of sexual assault on a volunteer-based initiative.
+SARP volunteers will work closely alongside other victim-services, law enforcement, and forensic nurse teams to bridge gaps, offer advocacy, and most importantly – offer emotional support from a trauma-informed perspective.

 During the training program, volunteers will…

 - Gain a feminist and trauma-informed perspective on sexual assault in Canada.

 - Learn client-centered communication and active listening skills and how to implement them.

 - Become introduced to other programs, services, and teams that advocate for assault survivors.